How to Ask Your Boss for a Promotion

 Tip #6: Schedule a meeting

-When you’ve prepared your pitch, you’re ready to set the ball rolling.
+When you’ve prepared your talking points and perfected your pitch, you’re ready to get the ball rolling.

 A conversation about a promotion is a serious one, so make sure to set aside time for a constructive conversation.